beginnersbook.com

 When to use LinkedList and when to use ArrayList?

 1) As explained above the insert and remove operations give good performance (O(1)) in LinkedList compared to ArrayList(O(n)).
-Hence if there is a requirement of frequent addition and deletion in application then LinkedList is a best choice.
+Hence if there are frequent addition and deletion in application then LinkedList is a best choice.

 2) Search (get method) operations are fast in Arraylist (O(1)) but not in LinkedList (O(n)) so If there are less add and remove operations and more search operations requirement, ArrayList would be your best bet.